 Measurements can be compared using a ratio.
 A door in a very old building might be 1.5m high; a door in a new building would be 2.0m high.
 The ratio old door:new door is 1.5:2.0, or 1:1.33,

 Take care when translating ratios from a linear measurement to an area.
-A small rectangle which is 2cm long 3cm high is compared with a larger rectangle which is 6cm long and 9cm high.
+Compare a small rectangle 2cm long by 3cm high with a larger rectangle 6cm long and 9cm high.
 The ratio for the lengths and heights are 1:3.
 However, the area of the first rectangle is 6cm2, and for the second 54 cm2.
 For the area, this is a ratio of 6:54, or 1:9.
 The area ratio increases by the square of the linear ratio.

-Similarly, a cube of 1cm by 1cm by 1cm is a small model of a cube 5cm by 5cm by 5cm.
+Similarly, compare a cube 1cm by 1cm by 1cm with a cube 5cm by 5cm by 5cm.
 The volume of the small cube is 1 x 1 x 1 = 1cm3. the volume of the larger cube is 5 x 5 x 5 = 125cm3.
 The volume ratio increase by the cube of the linear ratio.

 Answer: 1 : 87

 On a drawing, a field is 50cm long and 150cm wide.
 The actual field is 120m by 360m wide.
 What is the ratio of the areas?

 Area of drawing is 0.5m by 1.5m = 0.75 m2.

 Area of field is 120 x 360 = 432002.